vijay-ravi/EC2_jupyter_notebook/README.md

 # 12. Go to http://localhost:8000/ to get into the jupyter environment and create your notebooks.
 Refer https://www.youtube.com/watch?v=CR00meDBrPI if local host is not loading.

 # 13. Now the fun stuff.
 After all that hard work, you definitely don't want to all that all again.
-So I will give you one line of code to start or stop your EC2 servers.
+The .py files that you have donwloaded will start or stop your EC2 servers as you execute just 1 line of code

 # 14. Open up your command prompt and type the code:   python ec2_start.py  (This command assumes that you have the .pem file stored in working directory)